 Selby featured at the very top of my infamous great mistakes post which may prove to be the early highlight of my career.
 While most of the “great mistakes” were due either to changes of plan, or the medieval building process of establishing decorative systems rather than designing a whole building down to the last detail, Selby’s most alarming semi-collapsed arch is due to bad planning and surveying.
 I re-visited the Abbey a few weeks ago, and discovered that the bad land caused the Abbey problems well into the fourteenth century, and also that it has some of the most eccentric architectural designs you will ever find in medieval England.
 It also seems to be the only church in the world to make such a comic turn out of a choir aisle vault.

-Selby is a really crap market town in West Yorkshire.
-It doesn’t even a Marks and Spencer, that’s how grim it is, people.
+Selby is a crap market town in the West Riding.
+It doesn’t even have a Marks and Spencer, that’s how grim it is, people.
 Yet it does have one of the few abbey churches of a great monastery that has survived largely complete despite not being upgraded to a cathedral.
-The earliest parts of Selby Abbey date from the beginning twelfth century, when across the country the Norman conquerors were consolidating their power by bulldozing Anglo-Saxon cathedrals to make way for colossal Romanesque arcades.
+The earliest parts of Selby Abbey date from the beginning of the twelfth century, when across the country the Norman conquerors were consolidating their power by bulldozing Anglo-Saxon cathedrals to make way for colossal Romanesque arcades.
 We know from a local monastic chronicle that it was the second abbot of Selby, Hugh, who decided to move the monastery across town and construct something approaching the scale of what was going up at Durham Cathedral.
 It claims that he even rolled his sleeves up and helped the workmen out by carrying stones and mortar.
 Whether that’s literally true or not, it shows that he certainly was decisive in getting Selby Abbey a church among the top rank.
 Problem is that Hugh did not get very far with his thumping great Romanesque arcades.
 In the nave today, you’ll see only two bays of the nave were completed in the Romanesque style, along with the standing piers of the next bay.
 The reason for this is that as soon as they started building up the central tower, the west piers of the nave began to sink into the high water table under Selby, leaving the arcades showing what architectural historian Roger Stalley called “a spectacular example of differential settlement”.
 The open arches of the elevation of the nave were blocked in, and basically much of the twelfth century must have been spent by the monks looking at what had been built whilst sucking air through their teeth.

 Towards the end of the twelfth century, probably the 1180s, is when the monks finally regained the confidence to call the builders back in.
 Architecture had obviously changed a lot in that time.
 But unlike what was going on at Ripon with fancy Frenchified Gothic, what Selby got was a lot more along the lines of old-fashioned Romanesque to match what had been built already: still very much big round arches and old motifs such as that old chestnut zig-zag.
 The most curious feature is in the gallery, where the massive yawning openings over each bay are connected by lots of freestanding piers around a core, which look bizarrely like a merry-go-round.
 Putting something basically so fiddly, clunky and let’s be honest here, downright daft into a building would have reduced a French architect at this time, accustomed to accentuating height and slenderness, to hysterics (although there are weird compound piers in the gallery of Noyon, they’re not this weird).